pybind/pybind11/README.rst

 dependency.

-Think of this library as a tiny self-contained version of Boost.Python with everything stripped away that isn’t relevant for binding generation.
+Think of this library as a tiny self-contained version of Boost.Python with everything stripped away that isn't relevant for binding generation.
 Without comments, the core header files only require ~4K lines of code and depend on Python (3.6+, or PyPy) and the C++ standard library.
 This compact implementation was possible thanks to